-- Computers
+Computers

-- Color printers

-- Craft supplies (scissors, markers, colored pencils, construction paper)
+• Craft supplies (scissors, markers, colored pencils, construction paper)

-To kick off the contest, assign every homeroom in a grade level a Florida college or university.
+To kick off the contest, assign every homeroom in a grade level a Florida college/university.
 Students in that homeroom must then conduct research on that institution and decorate their door in a way that reflects that school.
-Decorations can include school colors, school pennant (if your school has pennants or you find one online), where it's located, who the mascot is, stickers, pamphlets, etc. Prizes for the winning homeroom can range from something simple like candy or a homework pass to something more involved like a pizza party.
+Prizes for the winning homeroom can include candy, homework pass, a pizza party, etc.